Pauwlo/Bro/Install/README.md

 Open Microsoft Store and Get updates.

+If you're using Windows 10, install **HEVC Video Extensions** via the shortcuts on the Desktop.

 Activate Windows if needed ([need help?](https://github.com/massgravel/Microsoft-Activation-Scripts)).

 Hide unwanted icons from the system tray (Intel Graphics for example).